calugj/platoon-cps/src/report/platoon.typ

 )<fig:cross_correlation_long>

 In conclusion, although the solution proposed by the authors is more computationally demanding for long platoons, it's the only option that grants security.
-But also for short platoons it is not useful, as we don't have a high computational overhead.
+Also for short platoons it becomes not useful, as we don't have a high computational overhead.
 Running the full virtual model is thus the only choice.

 == The leader as adversary